 The shutter uses lightweight carbon fiber blades for uncompromised performance.
 If you don’t mind spending more on a full-frame DSLR for wildlife photography, this camera is the perfect candidate.

 - Sensor: Full frame 36 x 24 mm CMOS sensor, 30.4 MP

 - Autofocus: 61 AF points

 - ISO Range: Native ISO 100-32000, 50-102400 extended

 - Lens mount: Canon EF Mount (excluding EF-S and EF-M lenses)

 - Extras: 4K UHD video at 30 fps, WiFi, NFC, GPS for geo-tagging.
-Includes battery pack & charger, wide strap, eyecup, cable protector, interface cable, EOS Digital Solution disk.
+Includes battery pack & charger, wide strap, eyecup, cable protector and interface cable.

 The Canon EOS 5D Mark IV is a full frame DSLR at almost entry-level price with comparable specs to the previous model.

 However, in a nutshell, for the lower price tag you have to make concessions when it comes to speed and light sensitivity: you get only half the frame rate and an ISO range of up to 32000.